The Hidden Costs of Building Your Own Data Masking tool

 Structured fields are predictable.
 Unstructured text is not.

-Support tickets, CRM notes, documents, and chat messages often contain personal data embedded in natural language.
+For example, support tickets, CRM notes, documents, and chat messages often contain personal data embedded in natural language.
 Detecting and masking this correctly requires understanding context, not just patterns.
-Regex-based approaches quickly fall short, and expanding them leads to false positives that undermine trust in the system.
+Regex-based approaches quickly fall short, and extending them results in false positives that undermine system trust.

 At this stage, many internal tools quietly turn into natural language processing projects.
-That introduces new dependencies, model evaluation work, and ongoing tuning—none of which were part of the original plan.
+That introduces new dependencies, model evaluation work, and ongoing tuning.

 Hidden Cost #3: Consistency Across Environments Is Harder Than Expected